GCleuziou/doc2vec-contraint-egc2026/README.md

 ## Dataset

-The experiments use the Python-1K dataset, a subset of student Python programs.
+The experiments use the NC1014 dataset [2], a subset of student Python programs.
 The dataset is included in this repository.

 ## Code Structure
 ```